D-E-Z-MO/D-E-Z-MO/README.md

 - 🔭 I’m interested in building a better future through art education
 - ⚡ Fun fact: I have a degree in fashion design 🧵 🪡

-- 🌱 I’m currently building my portfolio & will graduate coding bootcamp Spring '22
+- 🌱 I’m currently learning Python & have graduated coding bootcamp April '22
-- 👯 I’m looking to collaborate on a fun grammar app
+- 👯 I’m looking to collaborate on a cool D3.js app
 - 🤔 I’m looking for help with using Twitter
 - 💬 Ask me about my family...